james94/Colon-Cancer-Consultation/README.md

 - `"What are the phases of colon cancer?"`
 - `"What are the signs of colon cancer?"`
 - `"What are colon cancer risk factors?"`
+- `"I want to fill in the colon cancer symptoms form."`

 Here is a link to the demo of me interacting with Rasa from Shell: